NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/ProstateCryoablationPlanning/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
+1. Change the current module to work with Slcier 4.11
-1. ...
+1. Implement optimization algorithm considering the constraints of the template approach
-1. ...
+1. Test the algorithm with retrospective data

 ## Progress and Next Steps